 On the minus side, Craig Sheffer, who was also the hero in Clive Barker’s Nightbreed (1990), is inexpressive, going through the entire film with a constipated expression that one gathers is meant to register upset.
 Also the descaling of the series vision of Hell to a hallway and a couple of rooms in a house is a long way down from the second film’s grandiose vision of an M.C.
 Escher Hell.
 The ending wherein the series’ vision of Hell and Sadean demons is banally reduced to a ridiculously moralistic personal Hell where someone is merely being punished for leading a selfish life is lame.
 It is the only disappointment in what is otherwise the most original and certainly best directed of the sequels.

 Scott Derrickson also wrote the screenplay for Urban Legends: Final Cut (2000) and provided story for Wim Wenders’ The Land of Plenty (2004).
-He later went on to direct the courtroom possession drama The Exorcism of Emily Rose (2005), the big-budget remake of The Day the Earth Stood Still (2008), the horror film Sinister (2012), Deliver Us From Evil (2014) and Doctor Strange (2016) and The Black Phone (2021).
+He later went on to direct the courtroom possession drama The Exorcism of Emily Rose (2005), the big-budget remake of The Day the Earth Stood Still (2008), the horror film Sinister (2012), Deliver Us From Evil (2014), Doctor Strange (2016) and The Black Phone (2021).